- For more information about our Butaphosphan + Vitamin B12 Injections

-Butaphosphan and vitamin B12 injections shouldn’t be administered if any hypersensitivity is discovered.
+Butaphosphan + vitamin B12 injections shouldn’t be administered if any hypersensitivity is discovered.

-To restore vitamin B12 levels, administer half of the above doses and repeat at 1–2 week intervals, if necessary.
+To restore vitamin B12 levels and also fight vitamin b12 deficiency, administer half of the above doses and repeat at 1–2-week intervals, if necessary.

 Refer to an animal care specialist for guidelines on dosage.
 Do not exceed what they advise, and complete the full treatment, as stopping early can result in a recurrence or worsening of the problem.

 Interested in more Products?

 For more vitamin supplements and nutrition, you can also check the following related products: